Cyanivde/technion-anki/README.md

-# technion-anki
+Anki decks for Technion courses.

-Anki decks for Technion courses
+To get started, download [Anki](https://apps.ankiweb.net/), then import any deck.